ViliamKovac1223/just-encryptor/README.md

 -d # decrypt

--p <password> # password to encrypt/decrypt; you have to use this flag
+-p <password> # password to encrypt/decrypt; NOT RECOMMENDED without this flag you will be prompted for password

 -f <path_to_the_file> # file to encrypt/decrypt